MTM6230/shake-rattle-and-roll/README.md

 12. Retrieve the four box using the `data-animation` attribute.
 13. Add a class to the four box with the same value as the `data-animation` attribute. **Do NOT "hard code" the string.**
 14. Retrieve the five box, then choose your own animation and make the box animate forever (See [Animate.css](https://daneden.github.io/animate.css/)).
+15. Once completed, submit the `index.js` file to **Shake, Rattle and Roll** assignment on Brightspace.